fhem/alexa-fhem-docker/README.md

 # Docker image for alexa-fhem
-A [FHEM](https://fhem.de/) complementary Docker image for Amazon alexa voice assistant, based on Debian Stretch.
+A [FHEM](https://fhem.de/) complementary Docker image for Amazon alexa voice assistant, based on Debian Stretch and Node 14.

 ## Installation